theochem/roberto/doc/configuration.rst

 configuration, e.g. ``{package.conda_name}``, or tool-specific settings, e.g.
 ``{tool.destination}``.
 These substitutions are not carried out recursively.

-In `default configuration file <https://>`_, TODO FIX URL there is one tool for each task, for which the settings are explained in detail.
+In `default configuration file <https://github.com/theochem/roberto/blob/master/roberto/default_config.yaml>`_, there is one tool for each task, for which the settings are explained in detail.
 Read these comments if you would like add a new tool in your configuration file.

 All tasks can specify ``pip_requirements`` and ``conda_requirements``, which will be installed upfront when Roberto prepares the development environment.